electromagentic waves traverse

 $$\mathbf{B}(\mathbf{r},t)=-\frac{\mu_0}{4\pi}\int \left [ \frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^3}\times\mathbf{J}(\mathbf{r’},t_r)+\frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^2}\frac{1}{c}\times\frac{\partial \mathbf{J}(\mathbf{r’},t_r)}{\partial t}\right ]d^3\mathbf{r’}$$

 we can see at first glance that it is almost impossible to make any conclusions regarding the propagation vector of the ##\mathbf{E}## and ##\mathbf{B}## waves.
-However Poynting’s theorem comes to our rescue at this point: The usual case in nature is that the direction of propagation of a wave is the direction of propagation (or the direction of flow) of energy that the wave carries.
-And according to Poynting’s theorem the direction of flow of energy for the case of an EM wave is the direction of Poynting vector ##\mathbf{S}=\mathbf{E}\times\mathbf{B}##.
+However, Poynting’s theorem comes to our rescue at this point: The usual case in nature is that the direction of propagation of a wave is the direction of propagation (or the direction of flow) of energy that the wave carries.
+According to Poynting’s theorem the direction of flow of energy for the case of an EM wave is the direction of Poynting vector ##\mathbf{S}=\mathbf{E}\times\mathbf{B}##.
 It follows from the definition of cross product and properties of the triple product that $$\mathbf{E}\cdot \mathbf{S}=(\mathbf{E}\times\mathbf{E})\cdot \mathbf{B}=0$$ and similarly for ##\mathbf{B}## hence the ##\mathbf{E}## and ##\mathbf{B}## fields are perpendicular to the direction of propagation of wave ##\mathbf{S}##, that is $$\mathbf{E}\perp\mathbf{S}$$ $$\mathbf{B}\perp\mathbf{S}$$ and hence an EM-wave is always transverse in this “weak” sense.

 2. Fields perpendicular to each other?

 What about the E and B fields, can we prove that they are always perpendicular to each other?
-Unfortunately we cant prove this for the general case and nothing can come to rescue us this time.
-The reason is that though the integrands in Jefimenko’s equations appear to be perpendicular, for example the integrand $$\frac{1}{c^2}\frac{1}{|\mathbf{r-r’}|}\frac{\partial \mathbf{J}(\mathbf{r’},t_r)}{\partial t}$$ from the E-field is perpendicular to the integrand $$\frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^2}\frac{1}{c}\times\frac{\partial \mathbf{J}(\mathbf{r’},t_r)}{\partial t}$$ from the B-field, when we perform the integration, the orthogonality might not necessarily hold.
+Unfortunately, we can’t prove this for the general case and nothing can come to rescue us this time.
+The reason is that though the integrands in Jefimenko’s equations appear to be perpendicular, for example, the integrand $$\frac{1}{c^2}\frac{1}{|\mathbf{r-r’}|}\frac{\partial \mathbf{J}(\mathbf{r’},t_r)}{\partial t}$$ from the E-field is perpendicular to the integrand $$\frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^2}\frac{1}{c}\times\frac{\partial \mathbf{J}(\mathbf{r’},t_r)}{\partial t}$$ from the B-field, when we perform the integration, the orthogonality might not necessarily hold.
 This reduces to the fact that the dot product of two vector integrals, is not necessarily equal to the integral of the dot product of the two vectors.

 Mathematically if ##\mathbf{A},\mathbf{B}## are two vector fields, such that $$\mathbf{A}\cdot\mathbf{B}=0$$ it is in the general case that $$\int\mathbf{A}dV\cdot\int\mathbf{B}dV\neq \int\mathbf{A}\cdot\mathbf{B}dV=0$$

 So what can we say more here?
-In physics, we are often making approximations to simplify things in order to draw conclusions from a situation where things look too complex if left unsimplified.
+In physics, we often make approximations to simplify things to conclude a situation where things look too complex if left unsimplified.
 Looking at Jefimenko’s equations once more we see that the common theme is this vector quantity $$\frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^i}$$ which makes the integrals perplexed.
 What approximation can we do to simplify this?

-The answer is that if we choose the origin of our coordinate somewhere inside the sources of current density ##\mathbf{J}## and charge density ##\rho## ,we further assume that the current and charge density are finite (that is they occupy a finite volume V, outside of which they are zero), and we choose to evaluate the fields at points ##\mathbf{r}## such that $$|\mathbf{r}|\gg|\mathbf{r’}|, \forall \mathbf{r’}\in V$$ then it is safe to make the approximation $$\frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^i}=\frac{\mathbf{r}}{|\mathbf{r}|^i}$$.
+The answer is that if we choose the origin of our coordinate somewhere inside the sources of current density ##\mathbf{J}## and charge density ##\rho##, we further assume that the current and charge density are finite (that is they occupy a finite volume V, outside of which they are zero), and we choose to evaluate the fields at points ##\mathbf{r}## such that $$|\mathbf{r}|\gg|\mathbf{r’}|, \forall \mathbf{r’}\in V$$ then it is safe to make the approximation $$\frac{\mathbf{r-r’}}{|\mathbf{r-r’}|^i}=\frac{\mathbf{r}}{|\mathbf{r}|^i}$$.

 $$\mathbf{E}(\mathbf{r},t)=\frac{1}{4\pi\epsilon_0}\left [\frac{\mathbf{r}}{|\mathbf{r}|^3}\int \rho(\mathbf{r’},t_r) d^3\mathbf{r’}+\frac{\mathbf{r}}{c|\mathbf{r}|^2}\int\frac{\partial \rho(\mathbf{r’},t_r)}{\partial t} d^3\mathbf{r’}-\frac{1}{c^2|\mathbf{r}|}\int\frac{\partial \mathbf{J}(\mathbf{r’},t_r)}{\partial t}d^3\mathbf{r’}\right ]$$